SeedlingsBabylab/filegrouper/README.md

 # constructor.
 The grouper.groups member is a dict of
 # prefix keys to FileGroup objects

-for prefix, group in grouper.groups.items():
+for prefix, group in grouper.groups():
     print group.lena5min
     print group.silences
     print group.clan_final